ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Proof-of-concept application: ionizing photons production from Lyman-break galaxies at high redshift

 The gray shaded region shows the $\tanh$-model used in \cite{Planck2018} while the orange one delimits the prediction of the same model with a larger value of the parameter that regulates the steepness of the ionization fraction evolution \citep[$\Delta_z = 1.5$ instead of $\Delta_z = 0.5$, as from][]{Lewis2008}.
 The solid green line shows the model from \cite{kulkarni2019} which is obtained by computing with the \textsc{ATON} code \citep{aubertteyssier2008,aubertteyssier2010} the radiative transfer a-posteriori on top of a gas density distribution obtained using the \textsc{P-GADGET-3} code with the \textsc{QUICK\_LYALPHA} approximation from \cite{viel2004}.

 Our mock ionization boxes predict reionization to reach half-completion ($X_\text{re} = 0.5$) at redshift $z = 6.88_{-0.13}^{+0.12}$, which is a lower value with respect to the \cite{Planck2018} prediction of $z = 7.68 \pm 0.79$, but still within the error bars.
 Comparing to the extremely steep model used in \cite{Planck2018}, the evolution in our simulations is way shallower, closer to the lower limit of the modified $\tanh$-model.
 Nonetheless, our measurements seem to agree fairly well with the measurements of \cite{kulkarni2019} up to redshift $z \approx 6$.
 With respect to the other authors, our simulation reaches completeness (i.e.~$X_\text{re} = 1$) at redshift $z \approx 4$.
-This issue at the lowest redshifts is by some extent expected, considering the first of the assumptions we listed above.
+As anticipated, this issue at the lowest redshifts is by some extent expected.
+The overall ionizing photon budget is indeed under-estimated in our approximation as the result of how we treat the overlapping region between different Str\"omgren spheres.
+We plan to address this point, by implementing a physically motivated treatment of these overlapping regions \citep[as, e.g., in ][]{zahn2007} in future extensions of our analysis.

 Taking into account the strong approximations made in this proof-of-concept application, the measurement we obtain for the evolution of $X_\text{re}$ is surprisingly consistent with equivalent measures in literature.